Software Analysis

 In this episode of Software Testing, I welcome Philipp Huber, a business analyst who used to work as a tester.
-We talk about how his testing experiences influence his current role and the importance of building quality into the software development process from the beginning.
-Philipp shares that as a tester he always checked if something was right, whereas now as a business analyst he defines what should be right.
+We talk about how his testing experiences influence his current role and the importance of integrating quality into the software development process from the very beginning.
+Philipp shares that as a tester he was always appraising whether something was right, whereas now as a business analyst he is defining what should be right.
 We also discuss the importance of test data and challenges in the data warehouse environment.
 Finally, Philipp gives valuable tips on how business analysts can improve their quality view by taking the perspective of other roles.

 "I really try to teach the testers what it's all about.
 The testers should also challenge me, because even business analysts make mistakes." - Phillip Huber